What Are the Most Common Knee Injuries and How Can They Be Treated?

 Start Your Recovery with Dr. Benjamin W. Szerlip Today

-If you’re experiencing knee pain or have suffered a knee injury, Dr. Szerlip—a fellowship-trained shoulder and sports medicine surgeon—is here to help.
-From common knee injuries like ACL injuries to complex ligament repairs, our practice in Austin, TX, offers a full spectrum of treatments designed to restore your mobility and ease your pain.
+If you’re experiencing knee pain or have suffered a knee injury, Dr. Szerlip is here to help.
+Our practice in Austin and Georgetown, TX, offers a full spectrum of treatments designed to restore your mobility and ease your pain.

 Don’t let knee injuries hold you back.
 Contact us today to schedule an evaluation and start your journey to recovery!